 - A warm sweater

-- Greens, browns and khaki coloured clothing are advisable for Uganda gorillas safaris
+- Greens, browns, and khaki colored clothing are advisable for Uganda gorillas safaris

 - Pair of waterproof hiking shoes